Program and speakers

 Chip recently retired, after 20 years as the Head of School from the Damariscotta Montessori School, in Nobleboro, Maine.
 He has worked with thousands of Montessori teachers and parents over the years teaching the principles and tools of Positive Discipline in Montessori settings.
 Chip and his wife, Kathy, and four Montessori children live in Maine.

-Your arms are the womb for the second embryonic life
+Your arms are the womb for the second embryonic life: the basic needs of babies

-How often have you heard someone say, "Don't pick her up or she'll be spoiled and every time she cries she'll expect you to hold her in your arms.
+How often have you heard someone say this: "Don't pick up your baby or she'll be spoiled and every time she cries she will expect you to hold her in your arms.
 Don't let the baby manipulate you like that."
-Holding a newborn in your arms is really holding her in your external womb, the environment that offers safety and protection, just as the mother's womb had done for her little tiny developing body.
-I will talk about holding and handling, dressing and bathing and practical ways that you can offer a womb for this spiritual embryo, which is very slow to mature.
-We must be willing to offer our arms as "home" until we witness the birth of the second embryonic life.
+Holding a baby in your arms is really holding her in your external womb, the only environment that offers your baby safety and protection, just as the womb had done for her little tiny developing body.
+I will talk about what babies need in order to feel safe and satisfied by life, following natures plan for how they are designed to grow.
+This means the baby's play space must be adapted to suit how she is going to learn to control her body.
+But we must also consider her social and emotional environment, which is made up of the adults in her life who are providing for the needs of this SPIRITUAL EMBRYO.
+By offering our arms as "home" until we witness the birth of this second embryo, the conscious child, we are in effect changing social patterns and perhaps even healing ourselves as well.

 Listen and Observe: Tools for Communicating with Children